-Of course, the mother of all slot canyons — the Zion Narrows!
+Of course I have to mention the mother of all slot canyons, the Zion Narrows!

 This is a giant gorge with walls a thousand feet tall, and the Virgin River flowing through it.
 Hiking the Narrows involves walking in water, and it’s 16 miles total.

 The good news is that the Narrows is open to all fitness levels because you don’t have to hike to the end of the gorge.
-You can stop whenever you want.
+You can stop and turn around whenever you want.

-It’s possible to hike the entire Narrows in one full day if you get a permit in advance, but most people just go partway and then turn back (no permit required).
+It’s possible to hike the entire Narrows in one full day if you get a permit in advance, but most people just go partway and then turn back (no permit required for that).

 The bad news is that the Narrows is getting extremely popular.
 The crowds kind of ruined it for us.
-Unless you’re really intent on seeing the Narrows, I would recommend going to one of the other places in this slot canyon Utah guide.
+If you’re really intent on seeing the Narrows without crowds, I’d recommend getting a permit and hiking it from the top down.
+Otherwise, you may want to go to one of the other places in this Utah slot canyon guide.